PythonRSAS/pythonrsas.github.io/_posts/2019-10-02-8-Time-Series-Indexing-Copy.md

 Out: Timestamp('2020-01-31 23:59:59-999999999')
 ```

-* You can perform various mathematical operations on Period, such as adding or subtracting an integer, which is simpler than using the pd.offset object.
+* Various mathematical operations can be performed on Period, such as adding or subtracting an integer.
-* Adding or subtracting two periods is as simple as integer addition and subtraction, if the frequencies
-are the same.
+* Adding or subtracting two periods is as simple as integer addition and subtraction, if the frequencies are the same.
 Finally, you can also convert Period to different frequencies.

 <div class="code-head"><span>code</span>Arithmetic Operations on Period Object.py</div>